Eliana Gil: Later career

 Gil is the senior partner of the Gil Institute for Trauma Recovery and Education in Fairfax, Virginia which provides therapy, consulting, and training services.
 Her partner in the private practice is Myriam Goldin.

 The Institute includes the Starbright Training Institute for Child and Family Play Therapy, where Gil acts as director, provides training sessions on family play therapy and specialized therapy for youths who have experienced childhood trauma.

 She has written widely on the subject of child abuse, family play therapy, culturally informed play therapy, and related topics, and produced a series of educational videotapes in the area of psychotherapy.

 Other roles she has held include working as an adjunct faculty member at Virginia Tech’s Family Therapy Department.
 She has also served on the board of directors of the American Professional Society on the Abuse of Children and the National Resource Center on Child Sexual Abuse.
 Gil is also a former president of the Association for Play Therapy.

 As media consultant

 Gil has been consulted by a number of media outlets over the years including the San Francisco Chronicle and KCET.

 Interviews

 Timothy Dwyer interviewed Gil as part of an article in 2001 for the Journal of Clinical Activities, Assignments & Handouts in Psychotherapy Practice.
 The article also featured interviews with Richard C. Schwartz and Bill O'Hanlon.

 Gil was also interviewed at the end of 2013 by Catherine Ford Sori and Sheryl Schnur for The Family Journal.
 The interview was printed in two parts, part I in January 2014, and part II in April 2014.

 Personal life

+Gil was born in New York but grew up in the country of Ecuador, moving to the US in her teens.
+She is fluent in Spanish.

 In 2014 Gil announced that she would be relocating to Florida and make use of technology to reduce her clinical work and travel schedule.
-The change was to enable her to focus on her 96-year-old mother.

-Gil has four grandchildren and her hobbies include playing tennis.
+Gil has two children, one of which is professional play and drama therapist.
+Gil has four grandchildren, many proficient in sports and arts, and her hobbies include playing tennis.